bpb54321/understanding-react-esmodules-source-code/Readme.md

 ## Justification
 In my opinion, this makes stepping through the React source code as we are exploring different parts of it in the source code the most readable and easiest to understand.

 I tried using the React distribution files, but there were too many instances where functions would be inlined and it would be hard to read and understand.
-Same thing for running the Vite dev server with source maps enabled for the React source code...the source code was transfered to such an extent that it was hard to read and understand the source code.
+Also, the React distribution files are only available as CommonJS modules, not ES Modules.
+Same thing for running the Vite dev server with source maps enabled for the React source code...the source code was transformed to such an extent that it was hard to read and understand the source code.

+## To-do List
+1. Divide up the bundle into multiple entrypoints / modules.
+    - React
+    - ReactDOM client
+    - main.js